GOFIRST/gofirst-docs/todos/WishList2014.md

   documentation-processing tools such as [Doxygen][], so we can generate a clean HTML or PDF set of documentation for our code.

+* Incorporate GPU support for vision algorithms, and perhaps other algorithms dealing (ideally) with large, structured datasets and interactions.'
+  Otherwise, the GPU actually doesn't provide much of a gain in speed.
+  Programming platforms to look at: [CUDA][] (NVIDIA only) and [OpenCL][] (cross-platform).
+The OpenCL route is probably more resistant to eventual, inevitable changes in computer hardware used on the robot.

 ##Maybe##
 * Programming languages: Consider using a higher-level language such as Python for the code that doesn't require the low-level approach of C/C++.
 High-level